isomerpages/moe-montfortsec/_curriculum/Academic Development/Aesthetics | Craft & Technology.md

 ---
 ### Mission

 We seek to develop a life-long interest in an appreciation of the arts.
+Nurture our students into men for others – being interdependent, self-motivated, creative and enterprising problem solvers.

 ### Our Team